Semič

-Semič (/sl/; Semitsch, formerly also Semenič) is a settlement in southeastern Slovenia.
+Semič (/sl/; Semitsch) is a settlement in southeastern Slovenia.
 It is the administrative seat of the Municipality of Semič.

 Geography

 The settlement is located in the traditional region of White Carniola (Bela krajina, part of Lower Carniola) and the Southeast Slovenia Statistical Region.
 It lies between the Kočevje Rog Plateau and the Gorjanci Mountains to the northeast.
 The slopes of the Gorjanci Mountains are used for wine growing.

 Semič is the site of an Iskra Kondenzatorji capacitor production plant, the largest employer in the region.
 In the 1980s the improper handling of PCB waste material led to serious pollution of nearby Krupa Creek and caused a major environmental scandal.